-If you see Disconnected, Working Offline, or Trying to connect…, Outlook can't reach the email server to send your mail.
+On the Outlook status bar, if you see Disconnected, Working Offline, or Trying to connect…, then Outlook can't reach the email server to send your mail.

-Choose Send/Receive > Preferences > Work Offline to toggle between offline mode and online mode.
-You may need to open the message and send it again, or choose Send/Receive.
+To fix this problem, on the ribbon, select the Send/Receive tab, then, in the Preferences group, select Work Offline to toggle between offline mode and online mode.
+You may need to open the message and send it again or choose Send/Receive.

 If that doesn’t fix the problem, see the next section.